Bulk Powders Pure Whey Protein Review

 Here, we’re going to try out Bulk Powders Pure Whey Protein to see if it’s a supplement you should consider buying to help you reach your fitness goals.

 The first thing to strike me about this particular protein powder is the price.
-The unflavoured 500g pouch is sold for £8.99, which pretty much hits all of its competitors out of the water.
+The unflavoured 500g pouch is sold for £12.99, which is great value indeed.

-Alternatively, you can opt for the 2.5kg bag, which provides 83 servings at a cost of around 35p per go.
+Alternatively, you can opt for the 2.5kg bag, which provides 83 servings at a cost of around 58p per go.

-Pure Whey Protein is available in 23 flavours, ranging from the classic Vanilla, Chocolate or Strawberry, to the not-so-common and slightly whacky Birthday Cake, Lemon Meringue, and Toffee Popcorn.
+Pure Whey Protein is available in more than flavours, ranging from the classic Vanilla, Chocolate or Strawberry, to the not-so-common and slightly whacky Birthday Cake, Lemon Meringue, and Banana Fudge.

 We all know that the protein content and nutritional factors are very important, but they become pretty irrelevant if actually drinking the stuff after the gym every day is a horrible experience.